godspeedsystems/gs-documentation/docs/microservices-framework/datasources/datasource-plugins/Prisma Datasource.md

   ```
 * This command will generate the crud apis based on the sample schema provided at ./src/datasources/schema.prisma

-* You can now view events and workflows generated under events and functions folder.
+* You can now view events and functions generated under events and functions folder.
 They follow a structure similar to the APIs below.

 Here is an additional subsection you can insert under the **“How to use”** section of your Prisma Datasource Plugin documentation.
 This integrates the `execute` method explanation and encourages its usage in TypeScript functions: